petercossey/delete-customers/README.md

 # BigCommerce Customer Cleanup

 A script to bulk delete customers from a BigCommerce store.
-Handles large customer sets with resume capability and progress tracking.
+Handles large customer sets efficiently with rate limiting and concurrent operations.

 ⚠️ **WARNING: This script deletes customer data.
 Use with extreme caution.**